flutter/website/src/docs/get-started/web.md

 ## Summary

-The following steps **add web support to an existing project**.
+You can use the following steps both to **add web support to an existing project** and to **create a new project with web support**.

-Assuming that you have the `flutter` tool installed, run the following commands in a terminal from the root project directory:
+Assuming that you have the `flutter` tool installed, run the following commands in a terminal from the root project directory.
+If you are creating a new project, create an empty project directory for use with these steps:

 ```terminal
 $ cd <project directory>